|

 actions

-Some officers of charities steer assets to
+Some officers steer assets to

 selves